 While writing a function we sometimes need to access values previously assigned to the module's variables, or additional data stored in the data field of YR\OBJECT structures as discussed earlier in Storing data for later use.
 But for that we need a way to get access to the corresponding YR\OBJECT first.
 There are two functions to do that: module() and parent().
-The module() function returns a pointer to the top-level YR\OBJECT corresponding to the module\load function.
+The module() function returns a pointer to the top-level YR\OBJECT corresponding to the module, the same one passed to the module\load function.
 The parent() function returns a pointer to the YR\OBJECT corresponding to the structure where the function is contained.
 For example, consider the following code snippet: